Welcome to the ASTERIX project

 - Develop design and analysis methods for single trials and series of trials in small populations.

 - Include patient-level information and perspectives in design and decision making throughout the clinical trial process.

 - Validate new methods and propose improvements for regulatory purposes.

-ASTERIX works through six highly interactive and interdependent Work Packages ranging from development of methodology, stakeholder participation to dissemination of the results.
-Unique in this project is that patients are directly involved in the research process and their input is taken into account in design and analysis of studies.
+ASTERIX worked through six highly interactive and interdependent Work Packages ranging from development of methodology, stakeholder participation to the dissemination of the results.
+Unique in this project was that patients were directly involved in the research process and their input is taken into account in design and analysis of studies.